MLopez-Ibanez/irace/README.md

     R> system.file(package="irace")
     [1] "~/R/irace"
 ```
+The last command tells you the installation directory of `irace`.

 GNU/Linux and OS X
 ------------------

-The last command tells you the installation directory of `irace`.
-Save
-that path to a variable, and add it to your `.bash_profile`, `.bashrc`
+Save the installation directory of `irace` to a variable, and add it to your
-or `.profile`:
+`.bash_profile`, `.bashrc` or `.profile`:

 ```bash
     export IRACE_HOME=~/R/irace/ # Path given by system.file(package="irace")